cshinnimin/ffbot/data/training/v0_1_1_llama.md

-    {"prompt": "How much evade percentage does <character_2> have (how good is <character_2> at dodging)?", "response": "Check 0x006163"}, {"prompt": "How much evade percentage does <character_3> have (how good is <character_3> at dodging)?", "response": "Check 0x0061A3"}, {"prompt": "How much evade percentage does <character_4> have (how good is <character_4> at dodging)?", "response": "Check 0x0061E3"}, ]
+    {"prompt": "How much evade percentage does <character_2> have (how good is <character_2> at dodging)?", "response": "Check 0x006163"}, {"prompt": "How much evade percentage does <character_3> have (how good is <character_3> at dodging)?", "response": "Check 0x0061A3"}, {"prompt": "How much evade percentage does <character_4> have (how good is <character_4> at dodging)?", "response": "Check 0x0061E3"},

+    {"prompt": "Is there an enemy in slot 1?", "response": "Check 0x006BD3.
+If the value is blank, it means no, anything else means yes."}, {"prompt": "Is there an enemy in slot 2?", "response": "Check 0x006BE7.
+If the value is blank, it means no, anything else means yes."}, {"prompt": "Is there an enemy in slot 3?", "response": "Check 0x006BFB.
+If the value is blank, it means no, anything else means yes."}, {"prompt": "Is there an enemy in slot 4?", "response": "Check 0x006C0F.
+If the value is blank, it means no, anything else means yes."}, {"prompt": "Is there an enemy in slot 5?", "response": "Check 0x006C23.
+If the value is blank, it means no, anything else means yes."}, {"prompt": "Is there an enemy in slot 6?", "response": "Check 0x006C37.
+If the value is blank, it means no, anything else means yes."}, {"prompt": "Is there an enemy in slot 7?", "response": "Check 0x006C4B.
+If the value is blank, it means no, anything else means yes."}, {"prompt": "Is there an enemy in slot 8?", "response": "Check 0x006C5F.
+If the value is blank, it means no, anything else means yes."}, {"prompt": "Is there an enemy in slot 9?", "response": "Check 0x006C73.
+If the value is blank, it means no, anything else means yes."}, {"prompt": "What kind (type) of enemy (monster) is enemy 1?", "response": "Check 0x00001C.
+If we are not in battle, respond that there are no enemies.
+Otherwise check 0x006BD3"}, {"prompt": "What kind (type) of enemy (monster) is enemy 2?", "response": "Check 0x00001C.
+If we are not in battle, respond that there are no enemies.
+Otherwise check 0x006BE7"}, {"prompt": "What kind (type) of enemy (monster) is enemy 3?", "response": "Check 0x00001C.
+If we are not in battle, respond that there are no enemies.
+Otherwise check 0x006BFB"}, {"prompt": "What kind (type) of enemy (monster) is enemy 4?", "response": "Check 0x00001C.
+If we are not in battle, respond that there are no enemies.
+Otherwise check 0x006C0F"}, {"prompt": "What kind (type) of enemy (monster) is enemy 5?", "response": "Check 0x00001C.
+If we are not in battle, respond that there are no enemies.
+Otherwise check 0x006C23"}, {"prompt": "What kind (type) of enemy (monster) is enemy 6?", "response": "Check 0x00001C.
+If we are not in battle, respond that there are no enemies.
+Otherwise check 0x006C37"}, {"prompt": "What kind (type) of enemy (monster) is enemy 7?", "response": "Check 0x00001C.
+If we are not in battle, respond that there are no enemies.
+Otherwise check 0x006C4B"}, {"prompt": "What kind (type) of enemy (monster) is enemy 8?", "response": "Check 0x00001C.
+If we are not in battle, respond that there are no enemies.
+Otherwise check 0x006C5F"}, {"prompt": "What kind (type) of enemy (monster) is enemy 9?", "response": "Check 0x00001C.
+If we are not in battle, respond that there are no enemies.
+Otherwise check 0x006C73"}, {"prompt": "Summarize the enemies (monsters) we are fighting.", "response": "Check 0x00001C.
+If we are not in battle, respond that there are no enemies.
+Otherwise check 0x006BD3, 0x006BE7, 0x006BFB, 0x006C0F, 0x006C23, 0x006C37, 0x006C4B, 0x006C5F and 0x006C73.
+Summarize how many of each enemy we are fighting.
+If there are more than one of the same kind of enemy, specify how many of each."}, {"prompt": "How much life (HP) does enemy 1 have?", "response": "Check 0x006BD5 and 0x006BD6 and add them together."}, {"prompt": "How much life (HP) does enemy 2 have?", "response": "Check 0x006BE9 and 0x006BEA and add them together."}, {"prompt": "How much life (HP) does enemy 3 have?", "response": "Check 0x006BFD and 0x006BFE and add them together."}, {"prompt": "How much life (HP) does enemy 4 have?", "response": "Check 0x006C11 and 0x006C12 and add them together."}, {"prompt": "How much life (HP) does enemy 5 have?", "response": "Check 0x006C25 and 0x006C26 and add them together."}, {"prompt": "How much life (HP) does enemy 6 have?", "response": "Check 0x006C39 and 0x006C3A and add them together."}, {"prompt": "How much life (HP) does enemy 7 have?", "response": "Check 0x006C4D and 0x006C4E and add them together."}, {"prompt": "How much life (HP) does enemy 8 have?", "response": "Check 0x006C61 and 0x006C62 and add them together."}, {"prompt": "How much life (HP) does enemy 9 have?", "response": "Check 0x006C75 and 0x006C76 and add them together."}, {"prompt": "Summarize how much life all of the enemies (monsters) have.", "response": "For each of the 9 enemies, check the enemy type.
+If there is no enemy in that slot, ignore it.
+If there is an enemy in that slot, check how much life it has and add that to your summary."}
+]
 ```